chirpstack/chirpstack-docs/src/chirpstack-gateway-relay/protocol.md

 in the Relay architecture.
 Unless otherwise specified, this context must be known at both the Relay Gateway and Border Gateway.

+### TX Power table

+A TX Power table, which maps the (downlink) TX Power to an integer (0 - 15) and back.
+Ideally this matches the TX Power table of the Concentratord configuration.

 ### Data-rate table

 A data-rate table, which maps the data-rate parameters to an integer value